Don’t be left scratching your head in front of the computer with a question burning inside your head.

 Cancellations / Refunds /Changing Courses / Dates

 Whilst registering for the course, all parents will be able to read our Terms and Conditions.
-With long term injury & illness, a credit can be given for a future course (once a doctor certificate is provided) which must be used within a given time period.
-However, as with all businesses, if a child misses the course due to short term illness no refund or credit can be given.
+With long-term injury & illness, a credit can be given for a future course (once a doctor certificate is provided) which must be used within a given time period.
+However, as with all businesses, if a child misses the course due to short-term illness no refund or credit can be given.

 “If my child misses a day at a course during term time or during holidays can he make this session up?”

-“Will the course/camp be cancelled if raining?”
+“Will the course/camp be canceled if raining?”

-We will endeavour to always go ahead with training sessions although the children’s health & safety always come first.
-If during camp the weather is particularly severe, the remainder of the day could be cancelled.
+We will endeavor to always go ahead with training sessions although the children’s health & safety always come first.
+If during camp the weather is particularly severe, the remainder of the day could be canceled.
 Parents/Guardians will be contacted & will be expected to collect their child.
 This is very rare though & normally InterSoccer will provide wet weather activities at all facilities to keep the children happy for the length of the booking.
 Please make sure you have the correct clothing/equipment for children in case of bad weather.
-If InterSoccer does cancel due to the weather, lost time will be made up during the week or a credit provided when applicable.
+If InterSoccer does cancel due to the weather, lost time will be made up during the week, or credit provided when applicable.
 If the course continues then participants are expected to turn up & stay at the course, rain jackets should always be brought no matter what time of year.
 The participant can be taken home by the parents at their own discretion – however no credit or refund can be provided.

 “What happens if it is very hot?”